 She has over thirty years of bookselling under her belt; from bricks and mortar stores to web-based e-commerce bookshops.
 She crossed over to publishing in 2009, where she gained experience in copy-editing, production, and marketing of New Zealand books for Phantom House Books and Te Papa Press.
-Within the last ten years, she has also gained wide experience in online content and digital asset research, wrangling and management.
+Within the last ten years, she has also gained wide experience in online content and digital asset research, wrangling, and management.

-Jane’s most recent experience has been creating digital label interactives, telling New Zealand’s stories at Te Papa Tongarewa Museum of New Zealand.
-She is a strong advocate for plain English, te reo Māori and accessibility, both technically and culturally.
+Jane is currently managing content for the websites of Te Papa Tongarewa Museum of New Zealand, and prior to that creating digital label interactives, telling New Zealand’s stories in exhibitions at Te Papa.
+She is a strong advocate for plain language, te reo Māori, and accessibility, both technically and culturally.

 All of these perspectives and her can-do attitude place her in a handy position of being able to understand many of the requirements and idiosyncrasies of digital assets and websites.
 Her wide interests and adaptability also enable her to work within other business realms.
 By defining, communicating and translating ideas and system requirements between stakeholders and technical developers, she has practical and intuitive approaches to finding solutions in many areas of small and larger organisations.

 She finds writing about herself in the third person most odd.